6arms1leg/taskuler/README.md

   run "normally" within its next period (without impact on the schedule of other tasks)
-* Works flawlessly on rollover of its relative system time tick source with type `unsigned integer` that it is connected to
+* Works flawlessly on rollover of its relative system time tick source with unsigned integer type that it is connected to

 <!-- Separator -->